 In the past, duodenal ulcer was 10 times as common in men as in women and gastric ulcer had a male preponderance of 3:2.
 Now the frequency is much less, largely because of H. pylori eradication and the sex incidence being more even.

 Peptic ulcer disease prevalence is decreasing in the West, except in certain populations such as immigrants.
-A UK population-based cohort study reported an overall incidence of uncomplicated peptic ulcer was 0.75 cases per 1,000 person-years, declining from 1.1 to 0.52 cases per 1,000 person-years between 1997 and 2005.
+A UK population-based cohort study reported an overall incidence of uncomplicated peptic ulcer as being 0.75 cases per 1,000 person-years, declining from 1.1 to 0.52 cases per 1,000 person-years between 1997 and 2005.
 A reduction in H. pylori-related peptic ulcers, changing patterns in non-steroidal anti-inflammatory drug (NSAID) use and increasing proton pump inhibitor (PPI) use may have contributed to this.

 - H. pylori.